The Character Alignment combining the concepts of Order and Goodness.

 Captain Marvel, a.k.a.
 Shazam!.
 He was created as another comic book company's answer to Superman.
 (In one episode of the Justice League cartoon, Captain Marvel was the Boy Scout while Superman was the errant hero-gone-too-far.)

-Spider-Man may be the poster child for Chaotic Good, but really he is closer to this alignment.
-He does not actually value breaking the law for the Greater Good any more than most other costumed vigilantes, and will gladly use- and even seek out- the help of local law enforcement whenever its available, if not outright join them (Civil War being a prime example).
-The problem for Spidey is more that he is a Hero with Bad Publicity, and due to decades of media persecution along with a couple of people suspecting him of certain murders (the deaths of Gwen and George Stacy, respectively), he is just not really allowed to play this trope straight.
-As a contrast, the main reason Batman is portayed as Lawful Good is probably due to his good relationship with the police (or the police commissioner, anyway), but Bats will drop the cops in a flash if he thinks he can't trust them to do their jobs right; in contrast, Spidey just simply doesn't have a Jim Gordon alike to trust in the first place (though there have been a couple of detective friends over the years).
+Spider-Man may be the poster child for Chaotic Good, but really he's closer to this alignment.
+He does not value breaking the law for the Greater Good any more than most other costumed vigilantes, and will gladly use- and even seek out- the help of local law enforcement whenever its available, if not outright join them (Civil War being a prime example).
+The problem for Spidey is more that he is a Hero with Bad Publicity, and due to decades of media persecution along with a couple of people suspecting him of certain murders (the deaths of Gwen and George Stacy, respectively), he can't play this trope straight.
+As a contrast, the main reason Batman is portayed as Lawful Good is due to his good relationship with the police (or the police commissioner, anyway), but Bats will drop the cops in a flash if he thinks he can't trust them to do their jobs right; Spidey simply doesn't have a Jim Gordon counterpart to trust in the first place (though there have been a couple of detective friends over the years).